sammarks/jsxbin-webpack-plugin/README.md

 ![License][license]
 ![Issues][issues]

-`jsxbin-webpack-plugin` is a Webpack 3.x plugin for compiling ExtendScript into `.jsxbin` files for use in Adobe CEP extensions.
+`jsxbin-webpack-plugin` is a Webpack 4.x plugin for compiling ExtendScript into `.jsxbin` files for use in Adobe CEP extensions. **If you are looking for Webpack 3.x support, use v0.0.4 and older.**

 ## Get Started